wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

  ![A list box with the default appearance](../designers/media/wpfintrofigure18.png "WPFIntroFigure18")

  The default appearance is what you would expect from a <xref:System.Windows.Controls.ListBox>.
 However, the default appearance of each task contains only the task name.
 To show the task name, description, and priority, the default appearance of the <xref:System.Windows.Controls.ListBox> control's bound list items must be changed by using a <xref:System.Windows.DataTemplate>.
-The following XAML defines such a <xref:System.Windows.DataTemplate>, which is applied to each task by using the <xref:System.Windows.Controls.ItemsControl.ItemTemplate*> attribute.
+The following XAML defines such a <xref:System.Windows.DataTemplate>, which is applied to each task by using the <xref:System.Windows.Controls.ItemsControl.ItemTemplate%2A> attribute.

  [!code-xml[IntroToWPFSnippets#DataTemplateMARKUP1](../designers/codesnippet/Xaml/introduction-to-wpf_18.xaml)]
 [!code-xml[IntroToWPFSnippets#DataTemplateMARKUP2](../designers/codesnippet/Xaml/introduction-to-wpf_19.xaml)]